10 Hacks to Get Organized This Spring

 7. Organize Your Makeup/Beauty Products

-Go through your makeup and see what has expired and get rid of it.
+Go through your makeup and get rid of anything that has expired.
 Using old products can cause skin and eye issues.
 If your makeup is unopened and sealed, it should last 2-3 years.
-Go online and see how long each opened product you have should last and go from there.
-As for skincare products, they should have an expiration date on them.
+Go online and see how long each opened product you have should last, and go from there.
+As for skincare products, they should have an expiration date.

 8. Organize Your Pantry

 Go through your pantry and make a list of everything you have.
-Then, check if any of the items are expired or if you need to buy more of something.
-It’s very easy for pantries to get overcrowded and chances are you may find one or two more food items that you forgot about.
+Then check whether any items are expired or if you need to buy more of something.
+It’s very easy for pantries to get overcrowded, and chances are you'll find one or two more food items you forgot about.
 If you find several items that aren’t expired but you don’t want, donate them to a local food pantry.
 For future reference, keep a primary list of everything in your pantry and how much of each thing you have.
 Then mark it off as you use it.
-You can also buy a small whiteboard to keep track so it’s easier to subtract and add items.
+You can also buy a small whiteboard to keep track, making it easier to add and subtract items.

 Photo Credit: ©Getty Images/Tatiana Atamaniuk